AppSecure-nrw/security-belts/README.md

 ## Introduction

 Due to the increasing requirements on the security of software products and new evolving development methodologies, development teams have to take much more responsibility for the software security of their product.
 However, as recent studies and security incidents indicate, development teams are overwhelmed with this duty.
-The typical main reasons are that the teams not have sufficient awareness and knowledege concerning software security.
+The typical main reasons are that the teams do not have sufficient awareness and knowledge concerning software security.

 The maturity model *Security Belts* pursues the idea of providing development teams reasonable activities to improve software security without overwhelming them with the complexity of the topic.
 The maturity model conveys values that are based on [The Five Ideals Of DevOps](https://itrevolution.com/five-ideals-of-devops/), which we believe are essential to successfully deliver secure software.
 In the maturity model, the individual degrees of maturity are represented as belts, which are known from various martial arts such as judo.